kingal123/lutron_custom_component/README.md

 # lutron_custom_component
-Lutron custom component for HA using pylutron

-Works with Homeworks with QS, and is integratable into HACS.
+Lutron custom component for HA using custom veresion of pylutron.
+Works with and tested for Homeworks QS, and is set up as HACS component.

-This is using a fork of pylutron , which is currently a PR https://github.com/thecynic/pylutron/pull/52 .

-This PR is adding:
-- support for Homeworks QS.
-- support for recursive areas in naming
-- areas with IntegrationID are OccupancyGroup
-- OUTPUT to support movement raise, lower, stop, jogs(eg for motors)
-- buttons: support for actions
-- corrected led states
-- support for QS_IO_INTERFACE
-- support for phantom keypads
-- support for seetouch international keypads
-- support for CCI

 Features:
 - ability to include a `db_file` to the configuration, so that the Lutron component can cache the data